veroglez/Dishes_cart/README.md

 brew install yarn
 ```

-It is time to get all the dependencies using our package.json
+It is time to get all the dependencies using our package.json for both folders, client and server.
 ```
 yarn install
 ```
 ### Web environment
-Before starting, you need add `SKIP_PREFLIGHT_CHECK=true` to an `.env` file in your project.

-Then, if you wanna use the web environment just type:
+Then, if you wanna use any of the environment just type:
 ```
 yarn start
 ```